Lithill/Plant-Planner/README.md

 ### Initial Discussion

-It may be helpful for people with with less-than-green thumbs to have an automated list of when their indoor plants next need to be watered.
-It is usual for people to just water all of their house plants at the same time, perhaps once a week, but different plants need different amounts of water.
+It may be helpful for people with less-than-green thumbs to have an automated list of when their indoor plants next need to be watered.
+It is usual for people to just water all their house plants at the same time, perhaps once a week, but different plants need different amounts of water.

 #### Key information for the site